sunnysideup/silverstripe-found-it-already/README.md

+# Concept and Purpose

+This project is a web application that allows you to keep track of all the details of your web sites.
+Without specifically replacing any of the tools you already use.
+It should make it easier to keep track of information and to share it.

+For a short intro, see https://found-it-already.com

+We use the SilverStripe CMS as its framework;
+partly to use its awesome capabilities for rapid development, and partly to encourage further development of the SilverStripe CMS as we believe it is miles better than many of the other options out there and deserves a wider uptake.

+**Please make sure you read the LICENSE below**

 # Lots to do! - thank you for contributing

 Found-it-Already is its infancy and under active development.
 There are lots of areas that we know need improvements.

 We do this in three ways:

 1. fix bugs
 2. simplify / standardise / shorten / document existing code